-Androgenetic alopecia (also called pattern hair loss) is the most common cause of gradual scalp thinning in men and women.
-The key clinical idea is miniaturization: genetically sensitive follicles gradually produce thinner, shorter hairs over time, following a characteristic distribution (temples/crown in many men; widening midline part/central thinning in many women).
+Androgenetic alopecia — also called pattern hair loss — is a common cause of gradual scalp thinning in men and women.
+The key idea is miniaturization: sensitive follicles keep producing hair, but over time the hairs may become thinner, shorter, and less visible.

 Medical note: This page is for general education and does not provide personal medical advice.
-If hair loss is rapid, painful/burning, associated with pustules/crusting, heavy scale, or a shiny scar-like scalp, start here: When to See a Doctor.
+If hair loss is rapid, painful or burning, associated with pustules, crusting, heavy scale, eyebrow loss, or a shiny scar-like scalp, start here: When to See a Doctor.
 For the diagnostic pathway, see How Hair Loss Is Diagnosed and Scalp Biopsy.

 Quick navigation